 It’s never too early to give children a crash course in finance.

-We can all agree that good habits are crucial for success in life.
+We can all agree that good habits are crucial for success in life, whether they’re financial habits or other types.
 If we develop a bad habit, like eating a half dozen donuts every weekend, we’ll never reach our healthy weight goal, and bad habits die hard.
 That’s why we must help our kids develop good financial habits early on, so they can be financially healthy and prosperous later in life.

 As parents, we’ve heard all the excuses.

 “But dad, I showered last week.”

 No matter how ridiculous the excuse, we keep at it because it’s the right thing to do.
 At the very least, our nagging helps the house smell better, and the kids still have most of their teeth.